 example (F) | example (M)

-4. Character piece 2 & 3 & 4 (if doing radio reel) - anything that contrasts with the first of these.
+4. Character piece 2 & 3 & 4 (ONLY if doing radio reel) - anything that contrasts with the first of these.
 Don't forget this can be an opportunity for you to lean towards the computer game market with some fairly extreme or dramatic characterisations.
 Or more sedate Radio drama type characters.
 Or a montage of accents/characters.
 Radio reels require a broader age range and accent range in these pieces.

 example (F) | example (M)